mtgjson/mtgjson-website/docs/changelog/README.md

 The documentation of the website overall was changed in a drastic way with such a large major version bump.
 If you find we can improve the documentation please let us know!

+### Cards
+#### Added
+- Added `asciiName`, which give the name of the card with replaced unicode characters.
+- Added `hasAlternativeDeckLimit` for cards that allow a limit other than 4.
+#### Removed
+- Removed `names` in favor of `otherFaceIds`.
+- Removed `hasNoDeckLimit` in favor of `hasAlternativeDeckLimit`.

+### Files
+#### Changed
+- All files are now available via the `/api/v5/*` web-based url.
+- The `*Cards` files are now renamed `*AtomicCards` to better clarify that these files only contain atomic card data.
+Subsequently, `AllCards` is now `AtomicCards`.
+- The `version` file is now renamed `Meta`.
+- All files now used a top-level `data` and `meta` key.
+Any data models inside of `data` will lose the nested `meta` object.

 ### Website
 #### Removed
-- Files are longer documented individually, instead their contents are pure data structures.
+- Files are longer documented individually, instead their contents are pure data models.
 - The "About Us" page no longer uses a table of contents.
 #### Added
-- More data structures are clearly defined now that the files deliver all the same top-level keys.
+- More data models are clearly defined now that the files deliver all the same top-level keys.
-- Atomic cards are now documented outright as a data structure for clarity.
+- Atomic cards are now documented outright as a data model for clarity.
 #### Updated
+- "Data Structures" are now logically named "Data Models" and will be referenced as such.
-- Data structures now reference their parent keys and parent files more accurately.
+- Data models now reference their parent keys and parent files more accurately.
 - Some text and spacing adjustments for the "Changelog" page.

 ## 4.6.2